Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Health

-Corgis are hardy and normally stay healthy.
+Corgis are hardy and usually stay healthy.

 But of course, there are things you should watch out for.